mmkal/pgkit/packages/typegen/readme.md

 ```

 If you see errors being logged for SQL that you think is valid, feel free to [raise an issue](https://github.com/mmkal/slonik-tools/issues/new).
 In the meantime, you can create a variable `const _sql = sql` and use the `_sql` tag in the same way as `sql`. `_sql` will not be detected by the tool and can be used as normal.

 ___

+Custom interceptors.
+Some interceptors, such as [slonik-interceptor-field-name-transformation](https://npmjs.com/package/slonik-interceptor-field-name-transformation) change the runtime shape of query results.
+You could try to match its behaviour with a custom `writeTypes` implementation, but I'd suggest just not using the interceptor in the first place.
+All it does is transform from snake-case to camel-case.

+___